Suspect in Ohio women's slayings pursues insanity defense

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+Preliminary autopsy results showed both women, a 43-year-old and a 29-year-old, were strangled, the Mansfield News Journal reported.

-Investigators say he also admitted killing two other women.
+Investigators say Grate also admitted killing at least two other women, though he hasn’t been charged in all of the deaths.

-Prosecutors and Grate’s attorneys are blocked from publicly discussing the case because of a gag order.
+Grate told investigators he couldn’t remember the name of his first victim, a woman who was selling magazines door-to-door, but that he stabbed her and dumped her body, which was found near Marion in 2007.
+The woman hasn’t been identified.

+Authorities said Grate told them he killed another woman in June.
+Her body was found near Mansfield.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.